- Do you ever wonder about how you can make something better?

 https://stat.ripe.net/specials/abuse#abuse-contact-finder.resource

 You must know the IP address (number of a website) to use this form.
-Instead of typing in the url, you type in the number.
+Instead of typing in the URL, you type in the number.
 Use this website or another to find the IP address of a website -https://www.site24x7.com/find-ip-address-of-web-site.html or http://www.whoishostingthis.com/.

 Once you find the IP address, type it in the box with the yellow outline that says, "Enter an IP address".
 The server abuse email address for that IP will show up in the box below.